Enter your email to unlock dozens of free infographics!View infographics

 About Ben Walker

-Loughborough University graduate, BSc Sport and Exercise Science (First Class Honours).
-Currently at Sheffield Hallam University studying MSc Psychology.
+BSc Sport and Exercise Science (Loughborough University; First Class Honours).
+MSc Psychology (Sheffield Hallam University; Merit).
+Currently at Loughborough University studying MSc Sport and Exercise Psychology.

 Jessica Ennis-Hill (Gold Medal winning Team GB heptathlete at the London 2012 Olympic Games), Johnny Wilkinson (Former England Rugby International Fly-Half and member of the 2003 Rugby World Cup winning England team), and Gabby Douglas (Double Gold medal winning US Gymnast at the London 2012 Olympic Games).
 Apart from being extremely successful sports people, a common association links the three – they have all supported the effectiveness of Imagery in facilitating improvements in their performance – improvements that have ultimately led to their success.